If you leave public employment with at least five, but less than ten years of credited service, you may choose to:

 - Leave your contributions in your account and qualify for a retirement benefit when you are 55.

-To help you decide which would be more beneficial, use our benefit calculator to project your pension using the “vested retirement” choice, or you can contact our Call Center to request a benefit projection.
-This is especially helpful if you have an outstanding loan balance, because you will receive a projection and the amount your benefit would be reduced if you choose not to pay off the balance.
+To help you decide which would be more beneficial, visit our website and use our benefit calculator to estimate your pension using the “vested retirement” choice.
+You can also contact our Call Center to request a benefit projection.

 Once you have ten or more years of credited service, you cannot withdraw from the Retirement System.